 Opening Lines of Communication

-Communication is more than technique – it is a reflection of how we think about and see the world.
-Knowing communication is less about what we say (or don’t say) and more about what we think and believe to be true, can cause a shift in how we communicate with others.
-The result is emotionally intelligent communication that empowers leaders, teams and organizations.
-This session offers a framework for communication that focuses on understanding what’s going on for others, recognizing our own biases, and creating aligned action.
+Communication is more than technique, it’s a reflection of how we think about and see the world.
+The most significant opportunity to improve collective team performance is improving the way we interact with people who are different from us.
+By knowing that communication is less about what we say (or don’t say) and more about what we think and believe to be true, we can shift how we communicate with others.
+This session explores a powerful communication model that will help participants to engage others with accountability, self-awareness, and collaboration, resulting in mutually beneficial relationships.

 In this era of information overload, the ability to communicate effectively across the organization is becoming increasingly challenging.
 While technology enables the speed of communication, its impact on the quality of our communication is questionable and results in different ideas about how best to communicate for action and clarity.
 This session establishes the rules of engagement of communicating on teams and throughout the organization.
 Successful implementation will reduce frustration and silos and increase collaboration and results.